- Surveys show that teens often have lofty career goals with low potential success rates for breaking into the field.

 - Security guards

-Of those positions, the only ones teens mentioned as wanting a career in were registered nursing, sales, wholesale, manufacturing, elementary school teaching, accounting and construction.
+Of those positions, teens said they were interested in pursuing a career in nursing, sales, wholesale, manufacturing, elementary school teaching, accounting and construction.

 The researchers said that some occupations are likely low on the "dream meter" because the jobs don't seem ambitious or glamorous enough.